Amdo: Monasteries

 From 1958 to 1962, the political climate in Amdo was considered unbearable.
 In 1958, the arrest and murder of the Tseten Monastery's Khenpo Jigme Rigpai Nyingpo while incarcerated in Xining's Nantan prison marked the beginning of the period.

-Traditional pastoral economy
+Traditional economy

 Amdo Tibetans' traditional lifestyle and economy are centered on agriculture.
 Depending on the region and environment Amdo Tibetans live in, they are either nomads (Drog pa) or farmers (Sheng pa).
 The economy of Amdo of has been constant throughout history and has changed little in the modern time.
 A typical family has two homes or bases: one for when they move up into the mountains with their animals in the summer for better grazing, and another down in the valleys where they weather harsh winters and grow fodder for their livestock in small agricultural fields.
-The families of some villages may make a shorter seasonal trek as their pasture may be nearby, and they may even migrant between homes each day.
+The families of some villages may make a shorter seasonal trek as their pasture may be nearby, and they may even migrate between homes each day.